Cafuringa

-Moacir Fernandes, commonly known by the nickname Cafuringa (November 10, 1948 - July 25, 1991), was a Brazilian professional football right winger, who played for several Campeonato Brasileiro Série A clubs.
+Moacir Fernandes, commonly known by the nickname Cafuringa (November 10, 1948 - July 25, 1991), was a Brazilian professional football right winger best known for being the namesake of fellow footballer Cafu, who became one of the greatest full-backs of all time.

-Brazilian footballer Cafu got his footballing name after Cafuringa.

 Career

 Born in Juiz de Fora, Minas Gerais state on November 10, 1948, Cafuringa started his professional career in 1965, playing for Botafogo.
 He then was transferred to Bangu, winning the Campeonato Carioca in 1969, 1971, 1973 and in 1975 as a Fluminense player.
 During that spell in Fluminense, he played 63 Campeonato Brasileiro Série A games.
 In 1976, he was transferred to Atlético Mineiro, where he played 19 Série A games.
 After defending Grêmio Maringá, Cafuringa returned to Fluminense, where he played 14 Série A games between 1977 and 1978.
 In 1979, he played six Série A games for Caldense, then he joined Venezuelan club Deportivo Táchira, where he retired.

-After his retirement, Cafuringa played in the 1990 Pelé World Cup, which is a competition for over 35 retired footballers, scoring a goal in the final.
+After his retirement, Cafuringa played in the 1990 edition of the Pelé World Cup, a defunct competition for retired footballers aged over 35, scoring a goal in the final.